What is DUI Probation?

-DUI probation (called “DUI community control” in some states) is a chance to remain out of jail after a DUI conviction, but on restricted terms and conditions like “no use of alcohol at all”.
-A probated sentence is given by a judge to a person convicted of DUI instead of he or she being sent to jail or prison.
+DUI probation (called “DUI community control” in some states) is a chance to remain out of jail after a DUI conviction but on restricted terms and conditions like “no use of alcohol at all”.
+A judge gives a probated sentence to a person convicted of DUI instead of him or her being sent to jail or prison.
 DUI Probation instead of straight DUI jail time is a matter of the judge’s discretion.
 Often a DUI sentence is “part jail time with the balance to be served on probation”.
 Violation of probation terms will usually result in a revocation of probation.
 This means you will be sent to jail for all or part of your remaining probation term.

 DUI Probation Revocation

 DUI probation should be considered a gift from a judge since he or she could have sent you to jail for the entire sentence.
 Typically, probation is a non-jail alternative as long as you comply with all of the following probation conditions:

 • Pay fines and do all other conditions such as community service

 • Get alcohol and drug evaluations and treatment